NASADatanauts/PaleBlueDot/story/story.md

 To serve such JSON file from our server the following scripts implemented:

- 1. A Bash script that downloads recent JSON files from NASA server.
+ 1. A [Bash script that downloads](../backend-scripts/download-recent-jsons.sh) recent JSON files from NASA server.
- 2. A Python script that sorts each daily JSON file based on coordinates.
+ 2. A [Python script that sorts](../backend-scripts/fix-nasajson.py) each daily JSON file based on coordinates.
- 3. A Python script that concatenates the sorted daily JSON files into one single JSON file sorted by date (in the format shown above).
+ 3. A [Python script that concatenates](../backend-scripts/nasajsons-to-allnasa.py) the sorted daily JSON files into one single JSON file sorted by date (in the format shown above).
- 4. A Bash script that runs all of the above in order.
+ 4. A [Bash script that runs](../backend-scripts/daily.sh) all of the above in order.
  5. And finally a cronjob that runs the previous Bash script daily.

 At the time of writing this document the full JSON file with all the days concatenated together from the beginning of EPIC's life is 418 kilobytes.
-This single file is enough to be downloaded once by the application - right at page load - and serves every later data request in an instant.
+This _single file_ is enough to be downloaded _once_ by the application - right at page load - and serves every later data request in an _instant_.

 ### Serving the images